mjftw/pluma-automation/README.md

 Where `PROJECT_DIR` is a directory containing all python scripts needed to run, and `PROJECT_SCRIPT` is the script to run from within that directory.
 For more detailed instructions, see the [Install and Run](./docs/quick-start-guide/2-install-and-run.md) section of Quick Start Guide.
 Here you'll find instructions on how to run Pluma Automation with Docker.

-## Using the Command line interface (pluma.py)
+## Using the command line interface

-This device test framework can be used from a simple command line interface, [`pluma.py`](pluma.py), which can be used to easily define and run tests for an embedded device.
-Running tests can be done simply by running `./pluma.py run`.
+This device test framework can be used from a simple command line interface, [`pluma`](pluma/__main__.py), which can be used to easily define and run tests for an embedded device.
+Running tests can be done simply by running `python3 -m pluma run`.

 The following is a sample command line output when running tests from sample files:
 ```
-./pluma.py run -c pluma.yml.sample -t pluma-target.yml.sample
+./python3 -m pluma run -c pluma.yml.sample -t pluma-target.yml.sample
 [ 0%] farmtest.shelltest.ShellTest[target_setup] - test_body                PASS
 [16%] farmtest.shelltest.ShellTest[host_setup] - test_body                  PASS
 [33%] farmtest.shelltest.ShellTest[multiple_commands] - test_body           PASS